Code-Institute-Submissions/ms1-go2snow/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from Pexels, Pixabay and Unsplash
+- The photos used in this site were obtained from Pexels, Pixabay and Unsplash.

 ### Acknowledgements

-- I received inspiration for this project from Canadian Sky, Flexiski and Crystal Ski Holidays
+- I received inspiration for this project from my many years in the travel industry, Canadian Sky, Flexiski and Crystal Ski Holidays
 - My Mentor, Nishant Kumar, for his guidance throughout this project
 - Special thanks to Clare Carroll and Louise Cranley for their tips and support building this project (UX design and content)
 - Haley in Tutor Support, Jim Morel and the Slack Community for their endless support, anytime of the day or night.